Configure LSP and Ciderλ︎

 Practicalli recommends starting with a minimal LSP configuration to avoid conflict with features that are present in Cider.
 LSP features can be enabled when you find them valuable.

-SPC m = l will align arguments in the current line or selected region.
+SPC m = l aligns arguments in the current line or selected region.
 Automatic aligning of forms is not yet supported in LSP for Clojure.

 LSP aligning forms not fully supported